 - You will be turned down for therapy if you report having suicidal thoughts (I find this reasonable, as an online therapist may not be equipped to help a person in this situation.
 However, I have empathy for those who have been turned down for this reason)

 - Some therapists might be more available more than others.
 If yours is not getting back to you quickly enough, maybe think about switching therapists.
 (And, if you are in crisis, don’t text your therapist—call a crisis line)

 - It may take some time to find a therapist who is the right fit for you (however, this is also true of in-person therapy, for which the cost is higher and it is harder to switch)

-- You may feel that you are in therapy mode all the time, try not to overuse the text option.
+- If you feel that you are in therapy mode all the time, try not to overuse the text option.

-- Short replies form your therapist may leave you feeling unsupported (if this happens, try to get a phone call/video chat session before you quit)
+- If you feel unsupported with text/chat alone, try to get a phone call/video chat session so you can connect better.

 Who It’s Best For

-- You are very busy with a schedule that doesn’t allow for in-person therapy
+- Your schedule doesn’t allow for in-person therapy

 - You live in a remote area where it is hard to find traditional therapy